katerinanavab/javadocs/docs/unit08/notes802.md

 ## Traversing 2D Arrays with Nested Loops

-Since 2D arrays are really arrays of arrays, you can use a _nested_ **enhanced for-each loop** to loop through all elements in an array.
+Since 2D arrays are really arrays of arrays, you can use **nested loops** to iterate through all elements in an array.
+We first loop through each of the rows (the "_inner arrays_"), and then loop through all the values inside each inner array.

 ### Enhanced For-Each Loops

-We loop through each of the inner arrays and loop through all the values in each inner array.
+An **enhanced for-each** loop "visits" each item in an array sequentially.
 Notice the type of the outer loop array variable - it is an array that will hold each row, `String[]` in the example below for a 2D String array.
 The `type` of the variables in the for-each loops must match the type of the array.

 ```java
 String[][] data;